quatrope/AutoMix/docs/tutorial.rst

     :math:`\alpha` = 2.0, :math:`\beta` = 2.0 for the Beta model;
     and :math:`\alpha` = 9.0, :math:`\beta` = 2.0 for the Gamma model.

-Once all of the above is defined for our problem we can init our amSampler:
+Once all of the above is defined for our problem we can init our :c:type:`amSampler`:

 .. code-block:: c